-Figure 1a illustrates the components of the generalized IF model, which consists of a leaky integrateand-fire model driven by a stimulus-dependent current, a spike-history dependent current and a Gaussian noise current.
-The stimulus-dependent current arises from the neuron's linear receptive field, while the spike-history current arises from the injection of a "post-spike current" \vec{h} following every spike (see Methods for details).
-Note that \vec{h} can assume an arbitrary shape, which allows the model to generate a diverse array of behaviors observed in real neurons, including refractoriness, spike rate adaptation, spike rate facilitation, bursting and bistability (Jolivet et al., 2004; Paninski et al., 2004).
+Figure 1a illustrates the components of the generalized IF model, which consists of a leaky integrate-and-fire model driven by a stimulus-dependent current, a spike history-dependent current, and a Gaussian noise current.
+The stimulus-dependent current arises from the linear receptive field of the neuron, whereas the spike history current arises from the injection of a "postspike current" \vec{h} after every spike (for details, see Materials and Methods).
+Note that \vec{h} can assume an arbitrary shape, which allows the model to generate a diverse array of behaviors observed in real neurons, including refractoriness, spike rate adaptation, spike rate facilitation, bursting, and bistability (Jolivet et al., 2004; Paninski et al., 2004).
 This flexibility endows the model with the ability to mimic a wider array of biologically realistic dynamical behaviors than the classic integrate-and-fire model or Poisson spiking models.

-We fit the model using responses of parasol (magnocellular-projecting) RGCs to a spatially uniform, achromatic binary temporal white noise sequences (random flicker, see Methods).
-For these stimuli, \vec{k} represents the temporal receptive field, although in general \vec{k} can represent the neuron's spatio-temporal-chromatic receptive field.
-The IF model parameters were fit to spike responses from a
+We fit the model using responses of parasol (magnocellularprojecting) RGCs to a spatially uniform, achromatic binary temporal white noise sequences (random flicker; see Materials and Methods).
+For these stimuli, \vec{k} represents the temporal receptive field, although in general \vec{k} can represent the spatiotemporal- chromatic receptive field of the neuron.
+The IF model parameters were fit to spike responses from a single (nonrepeating) stimulus train.
+Subsequently, RGC responses to multiple repeats of a novel stimulus were recorded, and predictions generated by the IF model were assessed using several quantitative measures.